tenpy/tenpy/doc/INSTALL.rst

     cd $HOME/path/to/TenPyLight/tests
     nosetests

-This should run some tests, hopefully indicated by a lot of dots ``.....`` and no ``E`` or ``F`` indicating errors and failures, respectively.
+This should run some tests, hopefully indicated by a lot of dots ``.`` and no ``E`` or ``F``, which indicate successfully run tests, errors and failures, respectively.
-In case of failures it gives a detailed traceback and possibly some output of the test.
+In case of errors or failures it gives a detailed traceback and possibly some output of the test.
 At least the stable releases should run these tests without any failures.

 If you can run the examples but not the tests, you might want to check whether `nosetests` actually uses the correct